 Drug interactions

-However, turmeric’s effects may increase or interfere with the actions of some of the medication you are taking.
+Dietary turmeric does not significantly influence how your body processes medications.
+However, turmeric’s supplemental effects may increase or interfere with the actions of some of the medications you are taking.

 Yet, a small proportion of people may experience some mild side effects at higher doses.
 These may include: